 |Hispanic or Latino||0|

-Cytotechnology/Cytotechnologist appeals to people across the globe.
+Americans aren’t the only ones with an interest in Cytotechnology/Cytotechnologist.
 About 7.1% of those with this major are international students.

 How Much Do Cytotechnology Majors Make?